 - The decision for the implementation of a principal recommended long-term suspension rests with the Superintendent. - Any student receiving a long-term out-of-school suspension shall not return to campus and shall not be on any other property of Henderson County Public Schools, nor shall s/he attend any athletic contests or any extracurricular student activities during the suspension period. - Time spent in OSS applies only to days when school is in session for students.
 Teacher workdays, weekends, holidays, and school days missed due to inclement weather do not count toward the completion of an OSS assignment.

-4. Expulsion: The Permanent Exclusion of a Student From School six (6) months have passed.
-The student may then apply on the following July 1.
+4. Expulsion: The Permanent Exclusion of a Student From School

 The decision for the implementation of a principal recommended expulsion rests with the Superintendent and the Board.